Queen Sinjeong: Events of the regency

 Since Gojong was so young, Queen Sinjeong invited the Daewongun to assist his son in ruling.
 She virtually renounced her right to be regent in 1866, and though she remained the titular regent, the Daewongun was in fact the true ruler.

 But when the Grand Queen Dowager stepped down from regency, Grand Internal Prince Heungseon had immediately started to drive out the influence of the Jo clan.
 This eventually brought in her adoptive daughter-in-law Queen Min's intervention as she became involved in Royal politics.
 Thus bringing down the power and influence of the king's father and his supporters, and becoming regent while also bringing in the influence of her family, the Yeoheung Min clan.

 Death and posthumous titles

 Queen Sinjeong died on 4 June 1890 during Gojong's 27th year of reign.
-Nine years after her death, during the 3rd year reign of Emperor Gwangmu, she was given the posthumous title of "Empress Shinjeongik, and Crown Prince Hyomyeong was given the posthumous title of "Emperor Munjoik".
+Nine years after her death, during the 3rd year reign of Emperor Gwangmu, she was given the posthumous title of "Shinjeong, the Assistful Empress”, and Crown Prince Hyomyeong was given the posthumous title of "Emperor Munjoik".